A Second-Order TGV Discretization with $90^{\circ}$ Rotational Invariance Property: Numerical Algorithms and Application to Image Restoration

 for $w \in \mathcal{U}_\star \times \mathcal{U}_\star$, $\star = \bullet, \leftrightarrow, \updownarrow$ where $|w(n_1,n_2)| = \sqrt{w^1(n_1,n_2)^2 + w^2(n_1,n_2)^2}$.
 The proximal mapping of $\tau \|\cdot\|_1$ for $v \in \mathcal{U}_\bullet \times \mathcal{U}_\bullet \times \mathcal{U}_\bullet$ is given analogously with $|v(n_1,n_2)| = \sqrt{v^1(n_1,n_2)^2 + v^2(n_1,n_2)^2 + 2v^3(n_1,n_2)^2}$.
 It can easily be verified that $\text{prox}_{\tau \mathcal{G}}(v_\bullet,w_\bullet,w_\leftrightarrow,w_\updownarrow,u,\omega)=(\bar{v}_\bullet,\bar{w}_\bullet, \bar{w}_\leftrightarrow, \bar{w}_\updownarrow,\bar{u},\bar{\omega})$ where

-Based on above functionals and parameters, Algorithm \ref{algorithm2} is proposed to solve the denoising problem (\ref{pdm}) as well as its dual form which can equivalently be written as the following optimization problem:
+Based on above functionals and parameters, Algorithm \ref{algorithm2} is proposed to solve the inverse problem (\ref{pdm}) as well as its dual form which can equivalently be written as the following optimization problem:

-We also applied primal-dual algorithms for the three different variational models (\ref{DPS}) $(a)$--$(c)$ to solve the image denoising problem and compared the results with the newly proposed discrete TGV (problem (\ref{DPS}) $(d)$). { An algorithm description for problems (\ref{DPS}) $(a)$--$(c)$ as well as a rough estimate of the computational complexity for all four denoising algorithms can be found in \ref{sec:alg_comp}.
+We also applied primal-dual algorithms for the four different variational models (\ref{DPS}) $(a)$--$(d)$ to solve {some} image {reconstruction} problems and compared the results with the newly proposed discrete TGV (problem (\ref{DPS}) $(e)$). { An algorithm description for problems (\ref{DPS}) $(a)$--$(c)$ as well as a rough estimate of the computational complexity {for all these algorithms, and our proposed one, to solve the denoising problem (i.e., $\mathcal{B}=I$)} can be found in Appendix \ref{sec:alg_comp}.
 There, one can see that the number of basic floating-point operations (flops) for the new proposed model is about $1.8$ times the number of flops of the second-order TGV and Condat-TV.
 This fact is also in accordance with the observed CPU times and confirms that the computational complexity of the proposed model is acceptable.}

-In {all} algorithms we need {to fix} the two parameters $\sigma > 0$ and $\tau > 0$ to satisfy $\sigma\tau \|\bar L\|^2 < 1$.
-For classical discrete TV and Condat's TV, we set $\tau=\frac{0.99}{8}, \sigma=\frac{0.99}{3}$ as recommended in \cite{condat1} and for both discrete TGV models, we set $\tau=\sigma=\frac{5}{37}$ and {unless stated otherwise,} for all simulations, the number of iterations is $N=500$. {The denoising parameters of each model are optimized to achieve the best reconstruction with respect to the peak signal to noise ratio (PSNR).
-In other words, with $u^\dagger$ denoting the reference image, for instance, in the proposed model (\ref{DPS}) ($d$), parameters are obtained by solving
+In {all} algorithms, we need {to fix} the two parameters $\sigma > 0$ and $\tau > 0$ to satisfy $\sigma\tau \|A\|^2 < 1$.
+For classic discrete TV and Condat's TV, we set $\tau=\frac{0.99}{8}, \sigma=\frac{0.99}{3}$ as recommended in \cite{condat1} and for both discrete TGV models, we set $\tau=\sigma=\frac{5}{37}.$ Moreover, we have incorporated the minimum iteration number in our simulations.
+We stop the algorithm when the iteration number reaches 5000.
+The parameters of each model are optimized to achieve the best reconstruction with respect to the peak signal-to-noise ratio (PSNR) or structural similarity index measure (SSIM).
+In other words, with $u^\dagger$ denoting the reference image, for instance, in the proposed model (\ref{DPS}) ($e$), parameters are obtained by solving

-and setting $\alpha_0^*=2\alpha_1^*$.
-In our computational experiments, we determine $\alpha_1^*$ by exhaustive search over a suitable regular grid within a finite interval.
-Note that here, we fix the ratio $\alpha_0^*/\alpha_1^* = 2$ for the TGV-based models, which could, of course, also be optimized.}
+In our computational experiments, we set $\alpha_0^*=2\alpha_1^*$.
+We determine $\alpha_1^*$ by exhaustive search over a suitable regular grid within a finite interval.
+Note that here, we fix the ratio $\alpha_0^*/\alpha_1^* = 2$ for the TGV-based models, which could, of course, also be optimized.